doyougnu/VSat/README.md

 - Shrink
   This uses basic `C_2` logic equivalences to reduce the size of terms.
 Things like `false /\ __ == false`.
 This is also part of the defaults.
 ```

+## Known Issues
+### Doubles and modulus lead to non-linear constraints
+Be careful with modulus operator and the `Double` numeric type.
+These can easily
+lead to non-linear constraints and consume all the memory available.
+This
+behavior will depend on the solver, and I've only tested with `z3` which will
+happily accept and then eventually blow up once it runs out of memory.

+## Opening Issues
+If you would like to raise an issue with this project please do so on the
+[github](https://github.com/doyougnu/VSat).
+The github is the homepage for this
+tool.